khai-tutor/khaitutor/README.md

 # khaitutor
-this is for my website about online teching
+This is for my website about online teaching.